DevSeanD/Python-Projects/README.md

  tempUi.py - A PyQT5 GUI applicationm that the "sensors" command on Linux/Mac to display Cpu temperatures to the user.

  DeckOfCards.py - A logical implementation of a deck of cards that allows for shuffling as well as outputing contents.
 Created with the intention to use as a foundation to later build card games.

+ BlackJack.py - A simple game of blackjack using the DeckOfCards.py file as the foundatation.